 Cuvier’s Beaked Whale

 Cuvier’s beaked whales grow between 18-23 ft (5.5-7m) with a weight of between 2.2 – 3.9 tons.
 They feed on squid, fish, and crustaceans.
 They generally have scarring and shark bits on the gray or reddish-brown body.
-They have a sloping forehead and a slight concave head.
+They have a sloping forehead and a slightly concave head.

 Cuvier’s beaked whales are known to breach but generally avoid boats, although they are one of the most-watched beaked whales.
 Although they may be seen alone, groups of seven may travel together.
 Groups of 25 have been seen together, although this is rare.

-Best Place to Watch: Hawaii, Eastern Seaboard, Monterey Bay, Baja California.
+Best Place to Watch: Hawaii, Eastern Seaboard, Monterey Bay, Baja, California.